mduessler/nvim-config/README.md

 ## Installation

-To clone everything, including the test files, simply clone the main branch.
+To clone everything, including the test files, simply clone the `main branch`.
-To install the editor for a specific NVIM version, download and install the tag, with `git clone <NVIM-VERSION> latest --single-branch` The latest tag always contains the most recent version.
+To install the editor for a specific NVIM version, download and install the tag, with `git clone <NVIM-VERSION> latest --single-branch`.
+The `latest tag` always contains the most recent version.
 Cloned it with `git clone --branch latest --single-branch`.